nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 Where:

-*   `addressList`&nbsp;points to one or many Elasticsearch nodes.
-Note that we connect to the API port&nbsp;**9300**&nbsp;and not the HTTP port 9200.
+*   `addressList` points to one or many Elasticsearch nodes.
+Note that we connect to the API port **9300** and not the HTTP port 9200.
-*   `clusterName`&nbsp;is the cluster name to join,&nbsp;`elasticsearch`&nbsp;being the default cluster name.
+*   `clusterName` is the cluster name to join, `elasticsearch` being the default cluster name.
-*   `indexName`&nbsp;is the name of the Elasticsearch index.
+*   `indexName` is the name of the Elasticsearch index.
 *   `indexNumberOfReplicas` is the number of [replicas](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/replica-shards.html).
 By default you have 5 shards and 1 replicas.
 If you have a single node in your cluster you should set the `indexNumberOfReplicas`to `0`, visit the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/scale.html) for more information on shards and replicas.

-You can find all the available options in the&nbsp;[nuxeo.defaults](https://github.com/nuxeo/nuxeo-distribution/blob/release-6.0/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).
+You can find all the available options in the [nuxeo.defaults](https://github.com/nuxeo/nuxeo-distribution/blob/release-6.0/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).

 ## Disabling Elasticsearch